 Jackson Campus Tour

-Welcome Center - This is the administrative home of Teton Science Schools with office space for the finance and advancement departments and Jackson Campus Educational Programs faculty.
+Welcome Center - The administrative home of Teton Science Schools hosts office space for the finance and advancement departments and Jackson Campus Educational Programs faculty.
 The campus store is also located here.
 There is a conference room with seating for 12 with LCD projector and white board.

 Dining Lodge - Seated dining for 260 people, or seats up to 300 auditorium style with a large main dining room with two optional breakout rooms.
 There is a professional kitchen with top-of-the-line equipment.
 Food services are provided or the ability to provide your own catering is an option.